-The generated control stream would be the same as in example 3b, except that the two embedded data sets would be inserted between lines 11 and 12.
-Note that if there is no linkage editor input, but control stream input to the program is to be included, a dummy data set (/\$ followed immediately by /) must be inserted into the job stream where the linkage editor input data set would have been included.
+The generated control stream would be the same as in example 3b, except that lines 4 and 5 describing the source input file would not be present, line 16 would be eliminated, and the three embedded data sets would be inserted between lines 17 and 18.
+Note that, if control stream input is to be included and there is no linkage editor input, a dummy data set must be inserted after the source deck to keep the control stream input data set in its proper sequence.